 We hope that this list gives you just the inspiration you need to choose the perfect time to visit us in Colorado!

 Outdoor Activities in Aspen

-Thanks to Aspen Square’s central location (we’re found right across from the base of Aspen Mountain), we’re literally in the middle of it everything, year-round.
-While Aspen is justly renowned for its winter activities thanks to the spectacular skiing in-resort, any Aspen visitors can’t help but notice the sheer number of outdoor enthusiasts, no matter the season.
+Thanks to Aspen Square’s central location (we’re just across Durant Street from the base of Aspen Mountain), we’re literally in the middle of it everything, year-round.
+While Aspen is justly renowned for its winter activities thanks to the spectacular skiing in-resort, Aspen visitors can’t help but notice the sheer number of outdoor enthusiasts, no matter the season.

 It’s easy to be active when you’re surrounded by such beauty.
 And when you don’t have to worry about oppressive heat or humidity in the summer, being outside is a joy.

 It’s not just the natural beauty that draws athletic visitors, though.
 Our valley is even more special because of the variety of activities available during any and every season.
 For example:

 - Cross-country skiing

 - Snowmobile tours

 - Outdoor soaks and the natural hot springs